-If you forget to bring a hard drive containing important documents to a meeting, there’s not much you can do other than go back and grab it.
-If you break or lose a hard drive altogether, it’s unlikely you’ll ever get that data back.
+Crucially, if you break or lose a hard drive or USB flash drive, it’s unlikely you’ll ever get that data back.
 These risks don’t exist for cloud storage – your data is backed up and accessible whenever and wherever you are so long as you have access to the internet.

 External storage devices

 In addition to the storage space your computer contains, you can purchase external, stand-alone storage drives, which helps with easy file transfers from one device to another.
 (If you eventually choose to transfer files from external drives to the cloud, we can help with that, too!)

 External HDDs and SSDs